Last Updated on 26/10/2025

 Google’s Search Console support page explains why:

 This does not imply that your material will never be crawled and indexed.
-According to Google’s guidelines, Google may return to crawl your website after you have taken no action.
+According to Google’s guidelines, It may return to crawl your website after you take no action.

-However, Google postponing the crawl is only one of numerous probable causes of this issue.
+However, Google’s postponement of the crawl is only one of numerous possible causes of this issue.

 Explore the causes of “Discovered ‐ currently not indexed” and how to enhance your SEO.